-Interesting developments in online social media and drug companies, in the past week.
+Interesting developments in online social media and drug companies in the past week.
 As you know, the FDA has been soliciting requests about how to manage online social media for drug and device manufacturers.
-This is clearly a lot for drug companies to deal with, and here are some things they should wrap their minds around:
+This is clearly a lot for drug companies to deal with and here are some things they should wrap their minds around:

 - Sanofi-Aventis VOICES Facebook Page: This drug company, maker of the cancer drug Taxotere, learned first-hand the downside of having a Facebook site that allows interaction with customers.
 That downside is that customers interact.
-One Taxotere user posted complaints to the FB page about the drug, only to have her post removed.
+One Taxotere-user posted complaints to the FB page about the drug, only to have her post removed.
 Undeterred, she sent more posts, opened other Facebook accounts, sent more posts, had friends send posts, and just generally assaulted the Sanofi-Aventis stronghold.
-Finally, Sanofi-Aventis changed their information and stated on the FB page:
+Finally, Sanofi-Aventis changed its information and stated on the FB page: